Who: Manon Planche

 It’s hard to explain why I do what I do but as a general rule, I design pieces that make me happy, hoping they will make other people happy too.
 And that’s why I mostly use bright colors and shiny fabrics.

 You’re also a multimedia artist, is that right?
 I’d love to hear more about that

 Yes, I love drawing and painting.
 It allows me to truly relax, I can do that with no pressure as it’s mainly for myself.
 I use that in my clothing as well though as that can translate into prints or inspire some.
 Drawing is also how I communicate my ideas so it’s important to practice.

 I have less time now to create multimedia pieces but a few years back, whilst I was in France, I did a one year course in multimedia art and really enjoyed it.
 It gave me time to find myself and know what I needed to do next, it’s all part of the journey of life, isn’t it?

 I’m interested in your influences and inspiration, there seems to be a mixture of historical fashion and femininity, line and pattern found in nature, a futuristic boldness?

-A lot of it comes from travelling around a lot and seeing things.
-I’m always with my camera, taking lots of photos of the most random things, the things that just strike my interest, attract my eyes and make me stop, look up or turn around.
+A lot of it comes from traveling around a lot and seeing things.
+I’m always with my camera, taking lots of photos of the most random things, the things that just strike my interest, attract my eyes, and make me stop, look up or turn around.

-In my latest collections I have been focusing on anything that can take you from a point A to a point B in a fun way!
+In my latest collections, I have been focusing on anything that can take you from point A to point B in a fun way!

 That’s where the name and inspiration of my graduate collection comes from: Funny Cars is the name of a specific type of drag racing cars.
 Visually they are a fantastic source of inspiration and the whole world that comes with the discipline of drag racing is amazing too.
 I have been to a race day here in England and it was a very fun day, a real family event on both sides of the track, with a true, positive vibe to it.